 Pastoral care happens throughout our lives.
 You may have a need such as requesting a visit while in the hospital, care center, school, at home or at work.
-Specific needs including baptisms, Holy Communion, weddings, and funeral are best to contact the church office to schedule a conversation with one of our pastors see information below.
+For specific needs including baptisms, Holy Communion, weddings, and funerals, it is best to contact the church office to schedule a conversation with one of our pastors.
+See information below.

 Matthew 22:36-40 The Message (MSG)

 34-36 When the Pharisees heard how he had bested the Sadducees, they gathered their forces for an assault.
 One of their religion scholars spoke for them, posing a question they hoped would show him up: “Teacher, which command in God’s Law is the most important?”